 Fail to bring this information to a county clerk within Florida’s deadline, and civil courts can outright deny your right to compensation for your car accident.

-For a free legal consultation with a car accidents lawyer serving Lehigh Acres, call (239) 334-3933
+For a free legal consultation with a car accident lawyer serving Lehigh Acres, call (239) 334-3933

 Car Accident Victims Can Request Financial Support Based on Accident Losses